Robert A. Muh: Business career

-Muh served as a 2nd Lieutenant in the U.S. Army before beginning his business career as a management consultant at McKinsey & Co. from 1966-1969.
+Muh served as a 2nd Lieutenant in the U.S. Army before beginning his business career as a management consultant at McKinsey & Co. from 1966 to 1969.
 He then left to become chairman of a New York Stock Exchange member firm, Newburger, Loeb & Co, Inc. In 1972, Muh joined Bear Stearns & Co. as head of the Los Angeles region corporate finance department.
 He became a general partner at Bear Stearns in 1982 and served as senior managing director of the San Francisco region from 1984 to 1987.
 He was President of Financial Services International Inc. from 1987 to 1992.
 In 1992, Muh co-founded Sutter Securities, Inc., a full-service investment-banking firm headquartered in San Francisco.
-He has served as CEO of Sutter Securities and was its President until 2020.
+He served as CEO of Sutter Securities and was president until 2020.